Meet Gina Anton, MA

 You might be someone who shows up for others, strives to do everything “right,” and still feels disconnected from yourself.
 Maybe you’ve spent years people-pleasing, achieving, or adapting to what was expected of you — and now you’re not quite sure what you want or how to make decisions that feel aligned with who you are.

-I work with older adolescents (14+) and adults navigating anxiety, perfectionism, disordered eating, body image concerns, identity development, grief, and major life transitions.
+I work with adolescents (14+) and adults navigating anxiety, perfectionism, disordered eating, body image concerns, identity development, grief, and major life transitions.
 Many of the clients I support struggle with self-doubt, conflict avoidance, and feeling untethered from their sense of self.

 Get the support that’s right for you.